nestjs/docs.nestjs.com/content/techniques/sql.md

 }
 ```

 The `Photo` entity belongs to the `photo` directory.
 This directory represents the `PhotoModule`.
-It's your decision where you're gonna keep your model files.
-From our point of view, the best way's to hold them near their **domain**, in the corresponding module directory.
+It's your decision where to keep your model files.
+We recommend creating them near their **domain**, in the corresponding module directory.

 Let's have a look at the `PhotoModule`: